 Addiction treatment and recovery will make you proud that you have started a new life.
 Having an addiction problem is not something to hide.
-It is something to take responsibility for and get treatment in order to return to good health and sobriety.
+It is something to take responsibility for and get treatment to return to good health and sobriety.
 Addiction to drugs or alcohol is a condition that occurs in all facets of society and impacts every demographic.
-A worldwide problem, addiction to classic drugs like cocaine and heroin remains high, and addicts today must also deal with the lure of new drugs like synthetic marijuana, methamphetamine, and prescription drugs.
+A worldwide problem, addiction to traditional drugs like cocaine and heroin remains high, and addicts today must also deal with the lure of new drugs like synthetic marijuana, methamphetamine, and prescription drugs.
 Each year it seems that a new drug has emerged as a new threat.

 Commonly Abused Drugs

 In recent years, high rates of cocaine addiction have been replaced by a rise in prescription drug abuse.
 There are an incredible number of different prescription painkillers that help people but which may also cause certain people to become addicted.
-Heavy use of drugs like prescript ion painkillers may lead to long-term health problems and may even cause premature death.
+Heavy use of drugs like prescription painkillers may lead to long-term health problems and may even cause premature death.

 According to the National Institute on Drug Abuse, there are four main types of prescription drugs in circulation today that a person may become addicted to and those drugs include: